Skiptrace (film): Plot

-After intercepting several Russians, Chan rescues Connor.
-Chan races against the clock to bring Connor back from Russia to Hong Kong.
-However, Connor steals Chan's passport and burns it, forcing the pair to travel on foot to Inner Mongolia.
-In Mongolia, Chan helps an injured Mongolian boy and then they stumble onto a Mongolian village's wrestling match.
-Chan is unable to defeat the Mongolian wrestler until the injured boy intervenes which stops the match.
-The villagers hold a celebration for Chan and Connor for their help in which Chan speaks of his motivation and reasons for what he is doing.
-Connor subsequently reveals that before she died Esther gave a phone to him which belongs to the "Matador".
+Chan fights the Russians and rescues Connor.
+On their way to Hong Kong, however, Connor steals Chan's passport and burns it, forcing the pair to travel on foot to Mongolia, where they enjoy themselves with the Mongolians.
+Connor subsequently reveals that before she died, Esther gave a phone to him, which belongs to "Matador".
 While crossing into China, Connor make a fuss leading to both of them being arrested by the police for various offenses as Connor would rather be imprisoned than being killed by "Matador" and his gang.
-They are broken out of police custody by a Siberian hitwoman and her gang, who wish to capture Connor and bring him back to the Russian kingpin but they manage to escape her pursuit.
+They are broken out of police custody by Dasha, a Siberian hitwoman, and her gang, who wish to capture Connor and bring him back to Dima but they manage to escape her pursuit.

 Connor sees Wong on the news and recognizes him as Esther's murderer.
 Chan learns that Samantha is already taken by Wong's right-hand man Willie and his men, who threaten to kill her if Chan refuses to bring the phone back to Hong Kong.
-Connor parts ways with Chan, giving him the phone which will implicate Wong as the "Matador".
-While attempting to prove Wong as the "Matador", Wong's thumbprint does not matches the phone's security thumbprint and Chan is arrested by the Hong Kong police instead.
-Connor helps to break out Chan and with the assistance of Leslie, Chan's co-worker, bypasses the phone's security and finds a clue to the "Matador" identity.
+When they argue over their personal differences, they go in separate ways, giving him the phone that will implicate Wong as the "Matador".

+While attempting to prove Wong as "Matador", Wong's thumbprint does not match the phone's security thumbprint and Chan is arrested by the Hong Kong police instead.
+Connor, masquerading as lawyer, helps Chan break out from prison.
+With the assistance of Leslie, Chan's co-worker, they bypass the phone's security and finds a clue to the "Matador" identity.